talsec/Free-RASP-Flutter/README.md

 ```

 ### Dev vs Release version
-The Dev version is used to not complicate the development process of the application, e.g. if you would implement killing of the application on the debugger callback.
-It disables some checks which won't be triggered during the development process:
+The Dev version is used during the development of the application.
+It separates development and production data and disables some checks which won't be triggered during the development process:

 * Emulator-usage (onEmulatorDetected, onSimulatorDetected)
 * Debugging (onDebuggerDetected)
 * Signing (onTamperDetected, onSignatureDetected)
-* Unofficial store (onUntrustedInstallationDetected, onUnofficialStoreDetected)

 Which version of freeRASP is used is tied to the application's development stage - more precisely, how the application is compiled.